varunkumardev/amitmerchant1990.github.io/_posts/2016-11-15-Building-Simple-Offline-Notepad-Using-Service-Worker.md

 ];
 ```

-Putting all above bits and pieces at correct place, our Notepad app is now ready to be used offline.
-Head over to the [http://localhost](http://localhost) or relevant local web server URL and check the final app.
+Putting all the above bits and pieces in the correct place, our Notepad app is now ready to be used offline.
+Head over to the [http://localhost](http://localhost) or relevant local webserver URL and check the final app.

 You can check the whole [codebase](https://github.com/amitmerchant1990/notepad) or checkout the [demo](https://www.amitmerchant.com/notepad/).